Guidance & Counseling:

 E-mail; 650 968-1213 ext.
 283

 Ms. Mozart, a former Lancer, joins the department this year as a guidance counselor.
 She graduated from Menlo College with a degree in business and spent a decade in the world of commercial real estate before realizing her true passion for counseling.
 She holds an MS in Â Clinical Psychology with an emphasis in marriage and family therapy from Pepperdine University.

 E-mail; 650-968-1213 ext.
 222

-Ms. Nassir is in her seventh year as a guidance counselor.
+Ms. Nassir is in her eighth year as a guidance counselor.
 She has extensive experience in college admissions, most recently at the University of California at Berkeley and previously at Drexel University and Wesleyan College.
 She also served as a college advisor at Palo Alto High School.
 She graduated from Wesleyan College with a B.A. in History and Sociology and has completed course work at the University of Chicago in Social Sciences.
 Mrs. Nassir is a member of the Western Association for College Admission Counseling.
 She also serves as moderator of the National Honor Society.

 Dan Quinn: College Counselor

 E-mail; 650-968-1213 ext.
 679

 Mr. Quinn is in his eighth year with the Guidance and Counseling office and his 22nd year with the English department.
 Mr. Quinn has garnered much success as the Advanced Placement English Language teacher at Saint Francis High School.
 He graduated from Santa Clara University with a B.A. in English and holds a M.A. in English Literature from San Francisco State University.
 Mr. Quinn is a member of WACAC and the National Council of Teachers of English.
 In addition to his counseling and teaching responsibilities, Mr. Quinn coaches football and works with the track and field team.